 If you’ve ever experienced a panic attack or an episode of intense fear, you’ll understand how terrifying they can be.
 While panic is a natural feeling that stems from the body’s fight-or-flight response, panic disorders and attacks can be extremely harmful to individuals.

 Panic attacks can happen at any time, and often suddenly without warning.
 People with panic disorders may experience them occasionally or frequently.
 There are a number of symptoms people can experience during a panic attack, and each attack may bring with it a different set of symptoms.
-This can make it complicated to identify when it’s a panic attack and when it’s something more serious.
+This can make it difficult to identify when it’s a panic attack and when it’s something more serious, like cardiac arrest.

 The most common symptoms of panic attacks include:

-The good news is that these symptoms usually peak and wane off after a few minutes.
+The good news is that these symptoms usually peak and wane after a few minutes.
 After experiencing an attack though, people often have an intense fear of having another one.
-This can cause people to avoid certain situations that bring them on.
+This can cause people to avoid certain situations, for fear of inadvertently causing another attack.
 While panic attacks aren’t dangerous, they are hard to manage on your own.
 Panic attacks can get worse without treatment, and can greatly disrupt one’s life.
-That’s why it’s important to seek out medical help after an attack.
+That’s why it’s important to seek medical help after an attack.
 Panic attacks mirror symptoms of other serious health problems, like heart attacks, so it’s best to get checked out to make sure that wasn’t what happened.